-Specific actions provided to inform the Local Housing Strategy provided. • Noted for development of the Local Housing Strategy.
-6 10 storey structures starting with 1000 apartments on the beach front in a plan marked as "Immediate" by council is going to be extremely ugly to look at and overbearing.
+Specific actions provided to inform the Local Housing Strategy provided.
+Noted for development of the Local Housing Strategy.
+6 Specific actions provided to inform the Local Housing Strategy provided.
+10 storey structures starting with 1000 apartments on the beach front in a plan marked as "Immediate" by council is going to be extremely ugly to look at and overbearing.
 Residents are key stakeholders and should be consulted first.
 Existing properties along Grand Parade will be replaced with low rise developments as its prized beach front anyways without the need to develop 10 storey buildings which would destroy the suburb.
-This plan is not one promoting a healthy outdoor with development overshadowing the beach in the afternoon, leaving children and other beachgoers and swimmers in the shade. • Further work will be undertaken in relation to Brighton Le Sands.
-The LSPS has been amended to reflect that the timing for investigations is 1-5 years (Page 9).
-A draft master plan is being prepared and community consultation will be undertaken in early 2020.
-This will frame further work on Brighton Le Sands.
-The proposed high-rise structures will block out the rising morning sun and light from reaching the houses and building blocks behind.
+This plan is not one promoting a healthy outdoor with development overshadowing the beach in the afternoon, leaving children and other beachgoers and swimmers in the shade.
+Further work will be undertaken in relation to Brighton Le Sands.
+The LSPS has been amended to reflect that the timin for investigations is 1-5 years (Page 9).
+A draft master plant being prepared and community consultation will be undertin early 2020.
+This will frame further work on Brighton Le Sands. is The proposed high-rise structures will block out the rising morning sun and light from reaching the houses and building blocks behind.
 The suburbs behind Brighton-Le-Sands, like Rockdale, Kogarah, Bexley, etc. which currently have a view of the Botany Bay skyline/water as they are situated at a higher vantage point will have these views ruined.
-Clarification is needed about the publicly owned car park on the Boulevarde in Brighton-le-Sands (behind the Brighton-Le- 7 Sands RSL) and whether it's to be partly sold to Developers as part of these densification plans.
+Clarification is needed about the publicly owned car park on the Boulevarde in Brighton-le-Sands (behind the Brighton-Le- Sands RSL) and whether it's to be partly sold to Developers as part of these densification plans.
 This is totally opposed as this is publicly owned land of which council is the custodian.
-Noted Defends to UV and have sure has been included in 7 The value of shade for UV radiation protection and other co- benefits should be recognised in the 20 year vision for the LGA.
+7 The value of shade for UV radiation protection and other co- benefits should be recognised in the 20 year vision for the LGA.
 Noted.
-Reference to UV and heatwaves has been included in Resilient City section.
-Action 24.8 has been amended to refer to shade.
+Reference to UV and heatwaves has been included i Resilient City section.
+Action 24.8 has been amended to refeshade.